-I was messing with Facebook live last night (it’s mesmerizing) and caught up with a broadcast by this woman who I’d never heard of and mostly has a female fan base, apparently.
+I was messing with Facebook live last night (it’s mesmerizing) and caught a broadcast by this woman who I’d never heard of and who looked to have a mostly female fan base.

 Her talk reminded me of the espoused philosophies of so many other prominent thinkers and achievers.

 Hedge fund king Ray Dalio said that he meditates for 20 minutes every morning … “unless I have a really busy day, then I meditate for 40 minutes.”